SafeteeWoW/LibDeflate/README.md

 + To use after installation, ```require("LibDeflate")``` (case sensitive) in your Lua interpreter, or ```LibStub:GetLibrary("LibDeflate")``` (case sensitive) for World of Warcraft.

++ A built-in bit/bit32 library may help speed up gzip compression, but is not necessary as a pure Lua bit library is included.

 ## Usage
 ```